-There are numerous studies that evaluate the performance of the aforementioned retrievals for cloud cover with weather station data, such as for the Mediterranean \citep{Sanchez17} and conterminous United States \citep{Sun15}.
-The results are variable, but generally show that the inter-annual correlation is best for PATMOS-X (up to r = 0.94) and worst for CLARA-A1 (r = 0.20 -- 0.7).
-More importantly, these studies emphasize the difficulty of deriving reliable cloud cover trends from AVHRR time series data, as the retrievals overestimate cloud cover decrease by as much as an order of magnitude \citep{Sun15}.
+There are numerous studies that evaluate the performance of the aforementioned retrievals for cloud cover with weather station data, such as over the Mediterranean \citep{Sanchez17} and contiguous United States \citep{Sun15}.
+The results are variable, but generally show that the inter-annual correlation is highest for PATMOS-X (up to r = 0.94) and lowest for CLARA-A1 (r = 0.20 -- 0.7).
+More importantly, these studies emphasize the difficulty of deriving reliable cloud cover trends from AVHRR time series, as the retrievals overestimate the change in cloud cover by as much as an order of magnitude \citep{Sun15}.
 There are also several evaluation or validation studies for individual retrieval algorithms.
 Differences between PATMOS-X microphysical retrievals using MODIS data and the collocated MYD06 product are within retrieval uncertainty \citep{Walther12}.
 CLARA-A2 underestimates global CTH by 840 m compared to CALIPSO.
-For PATMOS-X, MODIS C6 and ISCCP, CLARA-A2 underestimates global CTP by 4--90 hPa and has a cloud phase bias of lower than 9\% \citep{CLARA_A2_PVIR}.
+Comparing CLARA-A2 to PATMOS-X, MODIS C6 and ISCCP, it underestimates global CTP by 4--90 hPa and has a cloud phase bias of lower than 9\% \citep{CLARA_A2_PVIR}.
 MODIS C6 CTH bias for low-level boundary layer water clouds is 197 m compared to CALIOP, and the phase detection has been improved for optically thin ice clouds.
 However, the detection of supercooled water clouds remains problematic \citep{Baum12}.
 For MODIS C5, global CTH was underestimated relative to CALIOP by 1.4 km \citep{Holz08}.

-Satellite observations of clouds are available for the past 40 years.
-However, the production of climatologies and trend analyses is a complicated task.
-Data need to be carefully processed and analysed in order to derive a consistent long-term data record from several inter-calibrated satellite platforms.
+Satellite observations of clouds are available for the last 40 years.
+However, data need to be carefully processed and analysed in order to derive a consistent long-term data record from several inter-calibrated satellite platforms.
 Consistency can be traded for continuity, and multi-platform algorithms could exploit additional data when newer sensors become available.
-Modern sensors provide improved spectral and spatial resolutions, and thus potentially better cloud retrievals.
-However, their data records are too short to produce climatologies of $>$ 30 years, and discontinuities are built into time series when higher resolution satellite data are input to the processing.
-Major complications of cloud retrievals are optically transparent clouds, multi-layer or overlapping clouds, and effective cloud top height determination.
+Modern sensors provide improved spectral and spatial resolutions and, thus, potentially better cloud retrievals.
+However, their data records are too short to produce climatologies of at least 30 years, and discontinuities are built into time series when higher resolution satellite data are input to the processing.
+Major complications of cloud retrievals include optically transparent clouds, multi-layer or overlapping clouds, and effective cloud top height determination.
 The degree to which these complications can be addressed depends on the nature of the retrieval and the type of input satellite data used.
-MODIS provides a much larger spectral resolution than just the six AVHRR heritage channels.
+MODIS provides a much larger spectral sampling than the six AVHRR heritage channels.
 MODIS and atmospheric sounders are clearly superior when detecting cloud height through the application of the ``CO2-slicing'' technique.
 However, when consistent climatologies are to be built, time series length and spatiotemporal resolution limit the choice in retrieval type and input satellite data.